dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The biggest adventure you can take is to live the life of your dreams.**
+**Whatever you hold in your mind on a consistent basis is exactly what you will experience in your life.**

-Oprah Winfrey
+Tony Robbins